dputhier/pygtftk/docs/manual/source/presentation.rst

 select_by_regexp
 ~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Select lines based by testing values of a particular key with a regular expression
+**Description:** Select lines by testing values of a particular key with a regular expression

 **Example:** Select lines corresponding to gene_names matching the regular expression 'BCL.*'.